An Authentic Leader

 I’ll link the study that I’m referring to here, but to summarize, the authors found a significant correlation between this type of leadership and what I’ll call “lackluster employee performance”.
-This performance can be a general lack of engagement, calling in sick when they are not sick, showing up sick when they should be taking a sick day and other undesirable actions.
-What the authors found is that when an organization is led by and authentic leader, the unwanted employee behavior was reduced significantly.
+This performance can be a general lack of engagement, calling in sick when they are not sick, showing up sick when they should be taking a sick day, and other undesirable actions.
+What the authors found is that when an organization is led by an authentic leader, the unwanted employee behavior was reduced significantly.
 There’s an element of common sense here, but it’s nice to see it laid out in recipe format.

-What the research shows as a winning model is when the leadership team is open, honest, willing to be vulnerable, and shares information needed for another team member to get the full picture, employees are naturally more engaged, have ownership over projects and contribute more fully.
+What the research shows as a winning model is when the leadership team is open, honest, willing to be vulnerable, and shares information needed for another team member to get the full picture, employees are naturally more engaged, have ownership over projects, and contribute more fully.

 Behaviors of an Authentic Leader